What is uterine artery embolization?

 Medical staff will put pressure on the insertion site in the groin to stop bleeding.
 This usually takes about 20 minutes.

 You will then be taken to the recovery room.
 Staff will watch your blood pressure, pulse, and breathing.
-You will need to lie flat for 4 to 6 hours.
+You will need to lie flat for a few hours.
 Your recovery process will vary depending on the type of medicine used to help you relax.
 Once your vital signs are stable and you are alert, you will be taken to your hospital room or sent home.

 You may have small to moderate amounts of fluid draining from your vagina for several days.
 The nurse will check the sanitary pads to see how much drainage you have.